-- Financial assistance applications (Financial assistance form English / Financial assistance form Spanish PDF) are available in all clinics, Patient Admitting areas, Stanford Children’s Health Patient Relations department, and our website or by phoning Customer Service at (866) 633-0861.
+- Financial assistance applications (Financial assistance form English / Financial assistance form Spanish PDF) are available in all clinics, Patient Admitting areas, Stanford Children’s Health Office of Patient Experience department, and our website or by phoning Customer Service at (800) 308-3285.
 Once we receive your completed and signed application we will review the information to determine what assistance may be available to you and notify you of the outcome within 10 business days.

 - Patients who qualify may receive assistance with hospital bills for services provided by Stanford Children’s Health and physician bills for physicians employed by Stanford University.
 Services may include inpatient and outpatient care, emergency services, co-pay and deductible amounts, non-covered charges, denied days and stays, and other special circumstances.
 Elective services may be covered for patients in the communities we serve if those services are determined to be medically necessary by the Stanford Children’s Health or Medical Staff and/or when the provision of services supports the teaching and research missions of the institution.